1203mueed/YOLO_data_augmentation/README.md

 *** To segment the bounding box area using SAM(segment anything model), you can run yolo_plus_sam.py.

 #### Setup for yolo_plus_sam.py
-Follow the GitHub repo of Segment Anything Model : https://github.com/facebookresearch/segment-anything
+Follow the GitHub repo of the Segment Anything Model and setup SAM in your local environment: https://github.com/facebookresearch/segment-anything

 Download a model as instructed in the SAM repo.
 Update the model path and the model type in the yolo_plus_sam.py file.